halfbrained/cuda_tab_rename/readme/readme.txt

 Plugin for CudaText.
 Allows to rename tabs in the editor.

+If tab is renamed, its header shows changed name for all next CudaText sessions, until you call the "Reset" command, or until plugin is uninstalled.
+Names of tabs are stored in a file in the CudaText "settings" folder.

 Adds menu item "Rename tab" to editor tab context menu.
 And commands to rename tab and reset name to main menu in: